Perfect game (baseball): History in NPB

 In Nippon Professional Baseball (NPB), the first perfect game was thrown by Hideo Fujimoto of the Giants on June 28, 1950, against the Nishi Nippon Pirates.
 16 total have been thrown in NPB, with the most recent perfect game for NPB by Chiba Lotte Marines pitcher Rōki Sasaki on April 10, 2022.
 Sasaki tied an existing NPB record by striking out 19 batters, and set a new world record by striking out 13 consecutive batters.
 Sasaki compiled a game score of 106, surpassing the 105 for Kerry Wood's 20 strikeout game from the 1998 Major League Baseball season, which was the highest MLB game score since the end of the baseball color line.
 On November 1, 2007, a combined perfect game was thrown by the Chunichi Dragons during Game 5 of the 2007 Japan Series.
-Starting pitcher Daisuke Yamai pitched eight perfect innings and received the win, with Hitoki Iwase receiving the save; the Dragons' victory also resulted in them winning the Japan Series.
+Starting pitcher Daisuke Yamai pitched eight perfect innings and received the win, with Hitoki Iwase pitching a perfect ninth inning and receiving the save; the Dragons' victory also resulted in them winning the Japan Series.
 Although NPB does not recognize this as a perfect game due to it not being a complete game, it is recognized as a perfect game by the World Baseball Softball Confederation.
 This makes it the only perfect game thrown during the Japan Series, and the only combined perfect game in history to span a regulation nine innings.

 In other leagues

 The All-American Girls Professional Baseball League (AAGPBL) existed from 1943 to 1954.
-Four of its players pitched a perfect game: Annabelle Lee in 1944, Carolyn Morris in 1945, Doris Sams in 1947, and Jean Faut in 1951 (against the Rockford Peaches) and again in 1953 (against the Kalamazoo Lassies).
+Four of its players pitched a perfect game: Annabelle Lee on July 29, 1944, Carolyn Morris in 1945, Doris Sams in 1947, and Jean Faut in 1951 (against the Rockford Peaches) and again in 1953 (against the Kalamazoo Lassies).
 Faut is the only professional baseball player, male or female, to have pitched two perfect games.

 On August 23, 1957, Ángel Macías (12) from the Monterrey, Mexico, team pitched the only perfect game of the Little League World Series, in Williamsport, Pennsylvania.
 Macías struck out 11 out of the 18 batters he faced (Little League games are 6 innings).

 The only perfect game thrown in Chinese Professional Baseball League play was by Ryan Verdugo of the Uni-President Lions on October 7, 2018, against the Chinatrust Brothers, in a game where Kuo Fu-Lin had to hit a walk-off home run in the bottom of the ninth to win the game and preserve the perfect game, 1-0.

 Four Puerto Rico pitchers combined for an 8-inning perfect game against Israel in the 2023 World Baseball Classic.
 Starter José De León recorded ten strikeouts in 5 2/3 innings, and relievers Yacksel Rios, Edwin Diaz, and Duane Underwood Jr. recorded seven more outs before the game ended early because of the mercy rule.
 It was ruled to not be an official perfect game by the Elias Sports Bureau as they stipulate that a perfect game must last at least 9 innings.
 De León responded to this saying "It's perfect for us".